• admissions, rotman

 hey there,

-best of luck with your application,
+good luck with your application.

 aska